New Jersey Data Privacy Act: First Look & Summary

 • Perform data protection impact assessments as needed.

-Give yourself a head start and use our Privacy Policy Generator and CMP, which will be ready to help you comply with the NJDPA before the law officially becomes enforceable.
+Give yourself a head start and use our Privacy Policy Generator and CMP, which can help you comply with the NJDPA before the law officially becomes enforceable.

 Josh Langeland, CIPM